elysiajs/documentation/docs/tutorial.md

 bun add @elysiajs/opentelemetry
 ```

-Make sure to have an OpenTelemetry collector running otherwise we will be using Jaeger using docker.
+Make sure to have an OpenTelemetry collector running otherwise we will be using Jaeger from docker.

 ```bash
 docker run --name jaeger \